mmusu3/VisualProfilerPlugin/README.md

 ![A screenshot of the main interface.](VProfilerSS.png)

 This is an instrumentation profiler, each event has been manually patched into the game code.
 These patches do not cover everything in detail, more may be added in future versions.
+Due to the large number of code patches there is a possibility of conflicts with other plugins.
+If you encounter such a conflict please open an issue.

 ## Usage Notes
 The main profiler window is opened by the button in the "Visual Profiler" page in the Torch Plugins tab.